marcpage/libernet/README.md

-	"block": text of the above transaction block, "padding": padding added to get the hash of the block to match, "signer": the identity that signs this block, "signature": The signature data of the block,
+	"block": text of the above transaction block, "padding": padding added to get the hash of the block to match, "signer": the identity that signs this block, "signature": The base64 encoded signature data of the block, }
-}
 ```